 As a mentor with Arcadia’s Study Abroad Mentor Program (STAMP), Lee was able to partner her project with the program.
 She is developing a website with STAMP, called Voices of Diversity, that highlights students’ experiences studying abroad that will also include resources and information for students of color to figure out how to make their dreams of exploring the world a reality.
-While the website hasn’t launched yet, Lee hopes to
+While the website hasn’t launched yet, Lee hopes to have it up soon.

 Voices of Diversity encourages students of color (Black/African American, LatinX/Hispanic, Native American, Pacific Islander, Asian-American/Asian, etc.) to submit stories detailing their experiences abroad.
-To find out more about submissions, reach out on Instagram to Arcadia Abroad.
+To find out more about submissions, reach out on Instagram to Arcadia Knights Abroad.